 National Leadership Program, Fall 2018 and Spring 2019

-Emily Kranking is a Communications (Hollywood) Fellow in RespectAbility’s National Leadership Program for Spring 2019.
-She is pleased to extend her Fellowship after having a productive experience as a Public Policy/Employment Fellow in Fall 2018.
+Emily Kranking was a Communications (Hollywood) Apprentice in RespectAbility’s National Leadership Program for Spring 2019.
+She was pleased to extend her Apprenticeship after having a productive experience as a Public Policy/Employment Apprentice in Fall 2018.

 Kranking has an associate degree in Graphic Design from Howard Community College and a bachelor’s degree in Media and Communications Studies from University of Maryland, Baltimore County (UMBC).
 During her time at UMBC, she received an A on her capstone project about “Disability and the Media.”
 She also was honored in UMBC’s Delta Alphi Phi chapter.
 Her leadership positions included the leading web developer in the Student Government Association, a copy editor for the literary magazine Bartleby and a photographer for The Retriever Weekly.
 She was also an active member of UMBC’s New Media Studios and the Musical Theater Club.
 She is currently an editor for Our Parish Times and a freelance writer for clients, including the interactive story app Episode.